kristoferlund/ic-siwe/packages/ic_siwe/README.md

 # ic-siwe

-The `ic-siwe` library allows Ethereum developers to extend their applications onto the Internet Computer (IC) platform, utilizing the Sign-In With Ethereum (SIWE) standard.
+The `ic-siwe` library allows Ethereum developers to extend their applications onto the Internet Computer (IC) platform, allowing users to sign in with their Ethereum wallets to interact with IC canisters.

 ### Key Features: